SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

-\textbf{Discussion and LoRA Selection.} Tab.~\ref{tab:lora_choice_summary} compares the random LoRA\cite{hu2021loralowrankadaptationlarge} with the aggregated size-binned strategy over $n=60$ samples each.
-The random variant achieves higher mean and median CLIPScore~\cite{hessel2021clipscore}, indicating stronger prompt alignment, while the size-binned strategy yields only marginally lower mean DreamSim~\cite{fu2023dreamsim} distances.
-Based on these results, we select the random LoRA for downstream synthesis: it offers the strongest prompt consistency, remains competitive in perceptual similarity, and is operationally simpler as it does not require size-specific model selection at generation time.
+\textbf{LoRA Selection.} Tab.~\ref{tab:lora_choice} \textit{(b)} compares the random LoRA~\cite{hu2021loralowrankadaptationlarge} with the aggregated size-binned strategy over $n{=}60$ samples each, showing that the random variant achieves higher mean and median CLIPScore~\cite{hessel2021clipscore} while the size-binned strategy yields only marginally lower DreamSim~\cite{fu2023dreamsim} distances.
+We therefore select the random LoRA for downstream synthesis, as it offers the strongest prompt consistency, remains competitive in perceptual similarity, and requires no size-specific model selection at generation time.
 Fig.~\ref{fig:loradist} shows a representative synthetic sample produced with the selected LoRA alongside its nearest real training patches according to DreamSim distance.

-We use the random LoRA in all subsequent experiments.
+\textbf{Prompt Construction.} Prompts are derived through automatic tag extraction using Qwen2-VL~\cite{wang2024qwen2vl,yang2025qwen3technicalreport}.
+The model processes batches of four defect patches and returns up to 15 tags describing material properties, defect morphology, texture, and recording conditions.
+Tags are aggregated across all batches, ranked by frequency, and lightly pruned to suppress overly generic terms.
+The final conditioning string (Fig.~\ref{fig:prompt_qwen_summary}) is assembled from the most informative descriptors, ordered by scene, defect type, texture, and recording conditions.
+Full prompt details are provided in the supplementary material (Sec.~C in the supplementary material).

+\textbf{Filtering.} For BSData~\cite{schlagenhauf2021industrial}, we generate 1{,}000 candidate defect patches via mask-guided inpainting with Flux.1-dev~\cite{flux2024,labs2025flux1kontextflowmatching} and the selected LoRA~\cite{hu2021loralowrankadaptationlarge}.
+We then filter this pool using DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore} to balance perceptual similarity and prompt fidelity.
+A detailed analysis of the score distributions and their relationship to defect characteristics is provided in the supplementary material~(Sec.~C in the supplementary material).

 \FloatBarrier